trilogy-group/ravendb/docker-ds/README.md

 # RavenDB Dockerization

-## Build the Docker image
+## RavenDB Development Docker image

 The Dockerfile is created out of `mcr.microsoft.com/powershell` image.
 Git, .NET Core 2.1, npm and other basic developer tools are available in the image.

 # Quick Start Using Docker-Compose

-- Switch to the `{ravendb-project-root-folder}/docker-ds` or extract the contents of the RavenDB artifacts to the  `{ravendb-project-root-folder}/docker-ds` directory.
+- Switch to the `{ravendb-project-root-folder}/docker-ds` or extract the contents of the RavenDB Dockerizationartifacts to the  `{ravendb-project-root-folder}/docker-ds` directory.
 - Open a terminal session to that folder.
 Run `./docker-cli start` : Build and run the containers
 - Run `./docker-cli exec`
 - At this point you must be inside the docker container, in the root folder of the project in the container (i.e.: `/data`).
 From there, you can build the repository as usual:
     - `./build.sh` to build RavenDB.
 This will generates build contents under  `{ravendb-project-root-folder}/artifacts`
     - See the section *Using RavenDB* for details on how to use RavenDB Docker container for running the RavenDB Server
 - When you finish working with the container, type `exit`
-- Run `./docker-cli stop` to stop the service or `./docker-cli down` to stop and remove the
+- Run `./docker-cli stop` to stop the service or `./docker-cli down` to stop the container and remove the image/network.

 # Work with RavenDB Development Docker using Docker-Compose

-Unzip the RavenDB Dockerization artifacts to the `{ravendb-project-root-folder}/docker-ds/`.
-Change direcotry to the  `{ravendb-project-root-folder}/docker-ds/`
+Change directory to the  `{ravendb-project-root-folder}/docker-ds/`

 ## Build and Run the container